-Use this feature to select the screen between displaying POST messages or the OEM logo at bootup.
+Use this feature to select the screen display between the POST messages and the OEM logo upon bootup.
 Select Disabled to display the POST messages.
 Select Enabled to display the OEM logo instead of the normal POST messages.
-The options are Enabled and Disabled.
+The options are Disabled and Enabled.